irmen/prog8/docs/source/programming.rst

 Their definition, using the ``sub`` statement, includes the specification of the required parameters and return value.
 Subroutines can be defined in a Block, but also nested inside another subroutine.
 Everything is scoped accordingly.
 With ``asmsub`` you can define a low-level subroutine that is implemented directly in assembly and takes parameters directly in registers.
-Finally with ``romsub`` you can define an external subroutine that's implemented outside of the program (for instance, a ROM routine, or a routine in a library loaded elsewhere in RAM).
+Finally with ``extsub`` you can define an external subroutine that's implemented outside of the program (for instance, a ROM routine, or a routine in a library loaded elsewhere in RAM).

 Trivial ``asmsub`` routines can be tagged as ``inline`` to tell the compiler to copy their code